 What: Made famous by the film Eat Pray Love (starring Hollywood royalty Julia Roberts), this pizza chain has two sites in London, the original on Baker Street and the other in Soho.
 Expect a concise menu which includes pizzas such as a half-and-half combination of margherita and marinara, and a fried pizza which is topped with salami, pressed pork and ricotta cheese.

-Book now: L'Antica Pizzeria da Michele Baker Street and L’Antica Pizzeria da Michele Soho
+Book now: L'Antica Pizzeria da Michele Baker Street; L’Antica Pizzeria da Michele Soho

-What: With two sites in London (Chelsea and Fitzrovia), Santa Maria is a no-bookings pizza restaurant which packs a serious punch.
-Pizzas are made using Neapolitan-style bases and cooked in a wood-fired oven, with all of the varieties being served alongside extra virgin olive oil and fresh basil leaves.
-Choose from toppings such as nduja, Parma ham and rare breed Yorkshire sausage.
+What: On the hunt for the best neapolitan pizza in London?
+Santa Maria, now with several sites across the capital, is a pretty good shout.
+This no-bookings pizza restaurant packs a serious punch with pizzas made using Neapolitan-style bases and cooked in a wood-fired oven before being served alongside extra virgin olive oil and fresh basil leaves.
+Choose from toppings such as nduja, wild broccoli and rare breed Yorkshire sausage.

 The Bird in Hand, Kensington

 What: Its name may make it sound like an old-school boozer, but The Bird in Hand is actually a rather cosy little eatery.
 The Italian-leaning menu features cicchetti and pasta, but the pizzas are our favourites.
-All of them are made using a traditional tomato and mozzarella base, but toppings vary from the likes of truffle paste and Tuscan sausage to smoked duck with spring onion and a balsamic and honey glaze.
+All of them are made using a traditional tomato and mozzarella base, but toppings vary from the likes of truffle paste and Tuscan sausage to caramelised onions, gorgonzola, ham & pesto.

 Where: 88 Masbro Road, W14 0LR